Northeastern University School Of Law: Admissions, Academics & Life

 Juris Doctor (JD) Program

 Northeastern University School of Law offers a full-time, three-year JD program that combines rigorous academic training with extensive practical experience.
-The curriculum begins with foundational courses such as Civil Procedure and Constitutional Law, along with a yearlong Legal Skills in Social Context (LSSC) course that focuses on community-based legal writing projects.
+The curriculum begins with foundational courses such as Civil Procedure and Constitutional Law, along with a year-long Legal Skills in Social Context (LSSC) course that focuses on community-based legal writing projects.
 The program alternates academic terms with full-time co-op placements, giving students nearly a year of legal work experience before graduation.
 Upper-level electives span areas like Intellectual Property, Environmental Law, and Public Health Law.

 FlexJD Program